-- If ownership is changed on your account; - When redemption proceeds are payable or sent to any person, address or bank account not on record; - When a redemption request is received by the Transfer Agent and the account address has changed within the last 15 calendar days; and - For all redemptions in excess of \$50,000 from any shareholder account, including IRAs.
+- If ownership is changed on your account - When redemption proceeds are payable or sent to any person, address or bank account not on record - When a redemption request is received by the Transfer Agent and the account address has changed within the last 15 calendar days - For all redemptions in excess of \$50,000 from any shareholder account, including IRAs

-In addition to the situations described above, the Fund and/or the Transfer Agent reserve the right to require a signature guarantee in other instances based on the circumstances relative to the particular situation.
-The Fund may waive any of the above requirements in certain instances such as when the security holder requesting the redemption is well-known to the Adviser or has a well-established business relationship with the Adviser.
+The Fund or the Adviser may waive any of the above requirements in certain instances.
+In addition to the situations described above, the Fund, the Adviser, and/or the Transfer Agent reserve the right to require a signature guarantee in other instances based on the circumstances relative to the particular situation.